ExpressVPN vs CyberGhost VPN in Canada: Which VPN is Better in 2023?

 ExpressVPN offers support for three popular protocols.
-This includes the IKEv2, OpenVPN, and Lightway, which is ExpressVPN’s custom-made protocol to give users their freedom of choice in Canada.
+This includes the IKEv2, OpenVPN, and Lightway, which is ExpressVPN’s custom-made protocol to give users their freedom of choice.

-As default, ExpressVPN implements the OpenVPN protocol on all devices, with the exception of iOS devices that use the IKEv2 protocol for faster speeds and security in Canada.
+As default, ExpressVPN implements the OpenVPN protocol on all devices, with the exception of iOS devices that use the IKEv2 protocol for faster speeds and security.

-For encryption, the provider utilizes AES-256-CBC ciphers with HMAC SHA-256 data authentication on the data channel, which is quite impressive and highly secure in Canada.
+For encryption, the provider utilizes AES-256-CBC ciphers with HMAC SHA-256 data authentication on the data channel, which is quite impressive and highly secure.

 Meanwhile, it deploys the AES-256-GCM ciphers with RSA-4096 handshake and HMAC SHA-256 data authentication for the control channel.

 CyberGhost, on the other hand, supports protocols that include L2TP/IPSec, IKEv2, OpenVPN, and WireGuard.
-By default, their macOS and Windows apps use IKEv2 in Canada.
+By default, their macOS and Windows apps use IKEv2.

 Android apps use the OpenVPN protocol and iOS apps use the IKEv2 protocol too.
 However, you can shift to OpenVPN whenever needed.

-For encryption, CyberGhost uses AES-256-CBC cipher with SHA-256 hash authentication on the data channel and RSA-4096 key encryption and SHA384 hash authentication on the control channel in Canada.
+For encryption, CyberGhost uses AES-256-CBC cipher with SHA-256 hash authentication on the data channel and RSA-4096 key encryption and SHA384 hash authentication on the control channel.